belovm96/chord-detection/README.md

     * Chord - Time representations will be saved to `annotations` folder in `png` format

 ### Example
-  - Run `python transcribe.py --song ./data/'U2 - With Or Without You - Remastered.mp3'` (inference takes 1-3 minutes, depending on GPU capabilities)
+  - Run `python transcribe.py --song ./data/'U2 - With Or Without You - Remastered.mp3'` \ (inference takes 1-3 minutes, depending on your GPU capabilities)
   - Enter time interval `10:20`
   - Chord - Time representation will be saved to annotations
   - Chord - Time Representation can be understood as follows: